- How selective is the Graduate Program in Religion?

 - Is graduate housing available?

 - What do I do if I have additional questions?

 The Duke Graduate Program in Religion is highly selective.
 The program offers admission to roughly 5 percent of applicants.
 (See Admissions and Enrollment Statistics.)

-The application fee set by the Graduate School is $85.
+To see the current application fee set by the Graduate School, visit here and view "Application Procedures."
 If you wish to be considered for both the Ph.D. and M.A. programs, you must apply to both programs separately.
 The electronic application must be completed by December 20.
 New applications will not be accepted after December 20.
 Detailed application instructions can be found on the Graduate School's site.